srimuthurajesh/Tech-Notes/Devops/kafka.md

 **Partition**: topic splits into several parts, ordered, immutable
 **Offset**: unique id for each record in partition
 **replication factor**: number of copies of data over multiple brokers
+**GroupId**: if groupId same for multiple consumers, then kafka consider it deliver for first one